laravel/fortify/README.md

 'views' => false,
 ```

+> **Note:** If you choose to disable Fortify's views, you should still define a route named `password.reset` that is responsible for displaying your application's "reset password" view.
+This is necessary because Laravel's `Illuminate\Auth\Notifications\ResetPassword` notification will generate the password reset URL via the `password.reset` named route.

 ### Authentication

 To get started, we need to instruct Fortify how to return our `login` view.
 Remember, Fortify is a headless authentication library.
 If you would like a frontend implementation of Fortify that is already completed for you, you should use [Laravel Jetstream](https://jetstream.laravel.com).